 Chair of Local Governing Body

-Alison is in her third year of being a Governor having joined the Local Governing Body in 2015.
+Alison is in her fourth year of being a Governor having joined the Local Governing Body in 2015.
 When she started she was link governor for Safeguarding, Child Protection and Children in Care for Northwood Broom and Hamilton Infants.
-Alison became the Chair of Governors as the schools converted to the ESRPIT MAT and welcomed Grove Junior School to our family; Alison is also now the link governor for Teaching and Learning.
+Alison became the Chair of Governors as the schools converted to the ESRPIT MAT and welcomed Grove Junior School to our family.
+Alison has also been the link governor for Teaching and Learning and Pupil Premium.
 Alison’s background has always been working with children and young people (Young Carers, The Donna Louise Children’s Hospice Trust and Children Centres) and she currently works within Learning Services at Stoke-on-Trent City Council as the Employment and Skills Development Manager; working closely with the Local Enterprise Partnership (LEP).
 These roles have enabled Alison to gain significant experience of managing large numbers of multi-disciplinary staff across various sites, and she believes that her knowledge of Business, Finance, HR, Education and Safeguarding can contribute to our fantastic ESPRIT Multi Academy Trust.
-Being the Chair of Governors means that Alison meets each Academy Principal at least twice every half term to discuss all matters relating to the schools, and as link governor for teaching and learning she comes into each school each half term to carry out a learning walk, review the teaching and learning plans and look at the progress our children are making.
-Alison is married, lives locally and likes to garden – She’s also just taken on an allotment.
+Being the Chair of Governors means that Alison regularly meets each Academy Principal/Deputy Principal to discuss all matters relating to the academies, and carries out learning walks to meet staff and pupils, and to look at the progress our children are making.
 She became a governor because she is passionate that the children within our local communities get the best possible start in life through a great education in a happy, caring and safe environment.
-Alison’s ambition for this year is to ensure increased accessibility and visibility of governors to children and parents; so look out for them!

 Vice Chair of Local Governing Body and Trustee